telepresenceio/telepresence/install/helm.md

 helm install traffic-manager --namespace staging datawire/telepresence
 ```

-Note that users of telepresence will need to configure their kubeconfig to find this installation of the traffic manager:
+Note that users of Telepresence will need to configure their kubeconfig to find this installation of the Traffic Manager:

 ```yaml
 apiVersion: v1